ScottCalcalas/XZDBfunction/README.md

-# 'XZDBfunction' R Package: Genomic Database Website Browser - Expressing & Interaction
+# 'XZDBfunction' R Package: Genomic Database Website Browser
 - A user-friendly database website browser application for searching, annotating, and exporting genomic and proteomic metadata across multiple datasets.
 - Supports gene expressing & protein interaction database.
 - The only dependency is R ; works on Windows, macOS, and Linux.
 Easy to launch.